//

 3. Uzbekistan:

-Bukhara State fixed ?21L, while Uzbekistan surged with a total of ?21–35 lakhs.
-New English songs, a Silk Road feel, and low living (?12k/month).
+Bukhara State fixed 21L, while Uzbekistan surged with a total of 21–35 lakhs.
+New English songs, a Silk Road feel, and low living (12k/month).
 Tashkent hubs modernize; NMC lists more than ten universities.
+With large government investments in teacher training and university facilities, Uzbekistan is growing its medical education industry.
+The nation provides students with a thorough education by combining traditional medical knowledge with contemporary teaching methods.

 Indian scholarship pilots and e-visas.